ManjitBedi/Controller/README.md

 # Controller - playground for using controllers with Unity

+Note: there are bugs in the code - to be fixed!

 I am using the project to try out working with controllers with Unity; so far all of the projects that I have worked on used touches on mobile devices or mouse input & keyboard input on desktops.

 Now it is time to try out using controllers.